kollia/selfTables/README.md

 $db->needContainer($personContainer);
 ```
-You see that the container `STObjectContainer` need an name.
+You see that the container `STObjectContainer` need a name.
 This is also for the database which have as default the name `main-menue`.
 (If you need an second other database, you have to define in the constructor)<br />
 To link to the other container the container object is implemented with `->needContainer(<object>)` and you have access to them over an button like to see a table.
-It is also possible to link to an container over an table entry, see above like order list from bill.
+It is also possible to link to an container over an table entry, see below as in the table Bill to Order.

 Now let us organize the scripts inside two files.<br />
 ```php